hpc2n/intro-git/scripts/1.motivation/LECTURE.md

 In an ideal world, things develop linearly:
  - Every new version is an improvement upon the previous version. <!-- .element: class="fragment" data-fragment-index="1" -->
      - No need to backtrack. <!-- .element: class="fragment" -->
- - Everyone known what everyone else is doing <!-- .element: class="fragment" -->
+ - Everyone knows what everyone else is doing <!-- .element: class="fragment" -->
  - In the end, things are simply finished. <!-- .element: class="fragment" -->

 ```graphviz